oracle/rwloadsim/docs/SQL.md

 in stead of a name - with the execution as shown in the following examples.
 Note that implicit bind and define is automatically enabled for immediate SQL.

+Effectively, immediated SQL has most of the simplicity of embedded SQL without having the constriants such as lack of output bind.

 Immediately execute an insert with a returning clause
 ```
 sql execute